epccs/Gravimetric/Hardware/README.md

             # Add note on schem near *manager* ISP port "remove alternat power befor programing with ISP"
             # Add test points on I2C0 nodes.
             # Shutdown switch resistor needs moved so manager can overide switch while host is doing power UP.
-            This version may not be ordered and built, but the layout will be done.
+            This version may not be ordered and built, but the layout was done.

         ^1  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
             WIP: Testing,